mrjslau/TOP2018/README.md

 C# project for Applied Object-Oriented Programming course.

 ## The goal
-To develop a mobile app with C# that would recognise food products and help blind people shop for groceries.
+To develop an android mobile app with C# that would recognise food products and help blind people shop for groceries.

 ## Prerequisites
 Visual Studio 2017/2017 Preview